Hello and welcome to Bolehill Farm Cottages!

 The farm has been in the family since Andrew's dad bought it in 1974, moving from the Ashbourne area.
 Jake works on the farm alongside Andrew who also lives on the farm with his family.

-Please wave if you seem them on or around the fields!
+Please wave if you see a red tractor on or around the fields!

 AT A GLANCE